 The K2 should fill approximately 60% of this space.
 Since K2 is sold on eBay and other sources by the volume, it makes it very easy to calculate how much you need to buy.
 Just determine the volume of the K2 section (accounting for the actual water level line, not all the way to the trim of the tank) and multiply by 0.6, and that will be how much K2 you need to buy.

 Air stones (standard 1″ air stones) are better than bubble wands because they concentrate the flow of bubbles, which greatly increases the flow they create.
-The air stones can be kept in place with suction cups on the bottom glass of the sump, or by attaching them to small stones with zip ties.
+The air stones can be kept in place with suction cups on the bottom glass of the sump, or by attaching them to small stones with zip ties (this is how I like to use air stones in the display).
 I usually run the air line to a tee, then use just enough air line to connect two 1″ air stones.
 So each spot in the sump with air actually has two air stones.

-Last Baffle Wall: The last baffle looks a little complicated, but is actually a very simple and effective design.
+Eggcrate and Plastic Mesh Wall: The first baffle looks a little complicated, but it is actually a very simple and effective design.
 The glass baffle itself is nice and low at only 6″ tall so that the pump won’t run out of water.
 This means the water level in the whole sump varies instead of just the very last section.
-So instead of the pump section dropping 6″ or more, the whole sump drops by only about an inch or two usually.
-Siliconed on the pump side of this baffle is eggcrate (found in the lighting department at Home Depot and some other hardware stores).
-On the K2 media side of the eggcrate is plastic mesh (needlepoint canvas which can be found in any craft store).
+So instead of the pump section dropping 6″ or more, the whole sump drops by only about an inch or so usually.
+Siliconed on the side of the baffle opposite from the K2 media is eggcrate (found in the lighting department at Home Depot and some other hardware stores).
+On the K2 media side of the baffle, above the glass, is plastic mesh (needlepoint canvas which can be found in any craft store).
 The plastic mesh should be zip tied to the eggcrate and extend up to about one inch or so from the trim of the tank.
+This will keep all the K2 out of the filter pad section.

 Glass Lid: Just like in the saltwater sump design, a glass lid on a freshwater sump greatly helps to cut down on noise, evaporation, splash, and to prevent any equipment inside the stand from falling into the sump.